maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/multiple_axes_and_subplots.md

 ---

-As we can see, the data sets, the number of robberies and the employment rate require different scales.
+As we can see, the data sets, the number of robberies and the employment rate, require different scales.
 On a single y axis, employment rate is inaccurately flat.

 ---